Men are as vain as women. Though it is infrequent that men admit the fact that they are conscious of how they look, it isn’t hearsay.

 Men: Age, Weight Gain and Weight Loss

 As you age, the muscles of the body tend to lose its elasticity.
-As the muscles decrease in functionality, burning of calories slow down.
+As the muscles decrease in functionality, burning of calories slow down, best stretch mark cream.
 This, in turn, helps you stock unwanted body fats.
 If you eat more than what you can waste, you are bound to keep the fat stocks.

 Weight loss isn’t an easy task especially when you’re aging and not used to physical activities.
 Can you imagine yourself lifting weight 3 hours a day for 5 times a week when you haven’t lifted a single bucket before?